BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique furniture.

 Typical problems caused by central heating include cracking, lifting veneers and loosening joints.

-Central heating can also cause drawers to stick and doors to warp, and no longer close properly.
+Central heating can also cause drawers to stick and doors to warp so that they no longer close properly.

 A good humidifier can prevent these issues and will help maintain a constant level of humidity.

 BADA recommend aiming to maintain 50-55% relative humidity.

 Avoid exposing your antique furniture to direct sunlight.

 Direct sunlight can dry out the wood and lead to uneven fading.

 Where possible, turn furniture around occasionally to even the fading process.